"Architecture has two distinct phases:

 Ian Ritchie in conversation with Petra Eckhard (GAM)

 Ian Ritchie’s architectural programs emerge from the ethos to deliver socially beneficial and ecologically sustainable projects.
 His London-based office, Ian Ritchie Architects, has won more than 80 national and international awards, several of which the office received in 2018.
 Early this year, one of his latest projects, the opera house for The Royal Academy of Music in London, opened its doors and presented its new performance spaces for opera and musical theatre to the public.
-Petra Eckhard (PE) met Ian Ritchie (IR) during his visit to Graz and talked to him about fluid dynamics and the power of poetry in the design process.
+Petra Eckhard (GAM) met Ian Ritchie (IR) during his visit to Graz and talked to him about fluid dynamics and the power of poetry in the design process.

-PE: Can you describe your design philosophy in three words?
+GAM: Can you describe your design philosophy in three words?

 IR: “Sensual, intelligent, egoless.”